 The ESB is committed to delivering training to potential earthworm recording through the delivery of regular training courses.
 Training courses may be run in partnership with other organisations and, as a result, prices may vary.
-The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Soil Invertebrate ID Training Pathway that we developed with the FSC BioLinks project and the British Myriapod & Isopod Group.
+The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Earthworm ID Training Pathway that was developed by the Earthworm Society of Britain in partnership with the FSC BioLinks project.

 Introductory Level Events/Courses

 Earthworm talks - presentations to natural history groups, the general public and children.
-We have previously given talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
+We have previously given in-person talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
+We've also promoted a wealth of virtual talks on earthworm subjects such as ecology, research and composting.
 Check out the upcoming events section above for details of any scheduled earthworm talks.
 For upcoming earthworm talks, check out the upcoming events.

 Beginner Level Events/Courses

-Earthworm Field Recorder Days - These one day field sampling events involve undertaking earthworm sampling methods to collect specimens from a site for identification at a later date.
-Field Recorder Days may be run in partnership with other recording schemes and incorporate a wider taxa than just earthworms (such as our Soil Invertebrate Field Recorder Day in bushy Park during 2018 that was run in partnership with the British Myriapod & Isopod Group and the fSC BioLinks project).
+Earthworm Sampling Days - These one day field sampling events involve undertaking earthworm sampling methods to collect specimens from a site for identification at a later date.
+Earthworm Sampling Days may be run in partnership with other recording schemes and incorporate a wider taxa than just earthworms (such as our Soil Invertebrate Field Recorder Day in Bushy Park during 2018 that was run in partnership with the British Myriapod & Isopod Group and the FSC BioLinks project).
 These events involve the collection, killing and preservation of specimens for the purpose of biological recording.
-For upcoming Earthworm Field Recorder Days, check out the upcoming events.
+For upcoming Earthworm Sampling Days, check out the upcoming events.

 Intermediate Level Events/Courses

 Earthworm ID with Microscopes - These one day identification courses are entirely lab-based practical courses teaching participants how to identify earthworm specimens using microscopes and identification keys.
-The ESB usually delivers these events in partnership with other organisations and is currently planning a host of these courses with the FSC BioLinks project during 2018-2022.
+The ESB usually delivers these events in partnership with other organisations.
 For up-coming one-day identification workshops, check out the upcoming events.

 Advanced Level Events/Courses